nicolaferraro/libloading-rs/README.md

 ## 1. This works

-The following command runs correctly to completion:
+The following command runs correctly to completion (*since it probably uses a single thread*):

 ```
 cargo test -- --nocapture